aralroca/prerender-macro/README.md

 To add your framework you have to:

+- Fork & clone
-- Create a folder inside "examples-and-tests" with your framework that is a copy of some other framework.
+- Create a folder inside [`tests`](/tests/) with your framework that is a copy of some other framework.
+The same for [`examples`](/examples/).
-- Make the changes and adapt the tests in the folder to make your JSX framework work with prerender-macro.
+- Make the changes and adapt the example and tests to your framework
-- Update the package.json to run also the tests of your framework in the pipeline.
+- Update the package.json scripts to add your framework
-- Update the README.md adding the documentation of your framework.
+- Update the [`README.md`](/README.md) adding the documentation of your framework.
-- PR
+- Open a PR with the changes.

 ## Contributing